TheM1ddleM1n/TheM1ddleM1n/README.markdown

 Solve this riddle to receive access to `golden_branch_of_truth`:

 > I’m used in haste but break in shame,
-> A dev regrets me, yet I remain.
+> A developer regrets me, yet I still remain.
 > What am I?

 (Hint: It's the reason behind every frantic rollback)